Chinese mantis

-The Chinese mantis (Tenodera sinensis) is a species of mantis native to Asia and the nearby islands.
+The Chinese mantis (Tenodera sinensis), is a species of mantis native to temperate Asia and the nearby islands.
 In 1896, this species was accidentally introduced by a nursery tender at Mt.
-Airy near Philadelphia, United States.
-Tenodera sinensis often is erroneously referred to as Tenodera aridifolia sinensis because it was at first described as a subspecies of Tenodera aridifolia, but Tenodera sinensis is now established as a full species.
+Airy, a neighborhood of Philadelphia, United States.
+T. sinensis often is erroneously referred to as Tenodera aridifolia sinensis because it was at first described as a subspecies of Tenodera aridifolia, but T. sinensis is now established as a full species.

-Tenodera sinensis feeds primarily on other insects, though adult females sometimes catch small vertebrates.
+T. sinensis feeds primarily on other large insects, though adult females sometimes catch small vertebrates.
 For example, they have been observed feeding on hornets, spiders, grasshoppers, katydids, small reptiles, amphibians, and even hummingbirds.
 Like most mantids, they are known to be cannibalistic.
 One study found that cannibalism occurs in up to 50% of matings.
 These mantids have been observed eating the larvae of monarch butterflies, while discarding the entrails.